 1 source, or impair the effectiveness of an intel- 2 ligence method currently in use, available for 3 use, or under development; 4 (B) reveal information that would impair 5 United States cryptologic systems or activities; 6 (C) reveal formally named or numbered 7 United States military war plans that remain in 8 effect, or reveal operational or tactical elements 9 of prior plans that are contained in such active 10 plans; or 11 (D) reveal information, including foreign 12 government information, that would cause seri- 13 ous harm to relations between the United 14 States and a foreign government, or to ongoing 15 diplomatic activities of the United States; and 16 (2) the threat posed by the public disclosure of 17 the Missing Armed Forces Personnel record or infor- 18 mation is of such gravity that it outweighs the pub- 19 lic interest in disclosure.
-20 (c) Exception.-Regardless of [the age of a Miss- 21 ing Armed Forces Personnel record - the date on which 22 a Missing Armed Forces Personnel record was created dis- 23 closure to the public of information in the Missing Armed 24 Forces Personnel record may be postponed if-
+20 (c) EXCEPTION.-Regardless of the age of a Missing 21 Armed Forces Personnel record-the date on which a 22 Missing Armed Forces Personnel record was created-dis- 23 closure to the public of information in the Missing Armed 24 Forces Personnel record may be postponed if-

-1 (1) the public disclosure of the information 2 would reveal the name or identity of a living person 3 who provided confidential information to the United 4 States and would pose a substantial risk of harm to 5 that person; 6 (2) the public disclosure of the information 7 could reasonably be expected to constitute an unwar- 8 ranted invasion of personal privacy, and that inva- 9 sion of privacy is so substantial that it outweighs the 10 public interest; or 11 (3) the public disclosure of the information 12 could reasonably be expected to cause harm to the 13 methods currently in use or available for use by 14 members of the Armed Forces to survive, evade, re- 15 sist, or escape.
+1 (1) the public disclosure of the information 2 would reveal the name or identity of a living person 3 who provided confidential information to the United 4 States and would pose a substantial risk of harm to 5 that person; 6 (2) the public disclosure of the information 7 could reasonably be expected to constitute an unwar-8 ranted invasion of personal privacy, and that inva-9 sion of privacy is so substantial that it outweighs the 10 public interest; or 11 (3) the public disclosure of the information 12 could reasonably be expected to cause harm to the 13 methods currently in use or available for use by 14 members of the Armed Forces to survive, evade, re-15 sist, or escape.
 16 SEC.
-7. ESTABLISHMENT AND POWERS OF THE MISSING 17 ARMED FORCES PERSONNEL RECORDS RE- 18 VIEW BOARD.
-19 (a) Establishment.-There is established as an 20 independent establishment in the executive branch a board 21 to be known as the "Missing Armed Forces Personnel 22 Records Review Board".
-23 (b) Membership.- 24 (1) Appointments.-The President shall ap- 25 point, by and with the advice and consent of the
+7. ESTABLISHMENT AND POWERS OF THE MISSING

+17ARMED FORCES PERSONNEL RECORDS RE-18VIEW BOARD.

+(a) ESTABLISHMENT.-There is established as an independent establishment in the executive branch a board to be known as the "Missing Armed Forces Personnel Records Review Board".

+23 (b) Membership.-

+24 (1) APPOINTMENTS.-The President shall appoint, by and with the advice and consent of the